alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ### In the Azure Portal SHM subscription
 - Delete all secrets for DSG in the SHM KeyVault (secrets are prefixed with both`dsgX-` or `dsgroupX-`)
-- Delete pVNet eering with DSG VNet from Management VNet
+- Delete VNet peering with DSG VNet from Management VNet
     - In the SHM Management subscription navigate to `Resource groups -> RG_DSG_VNET`
     - Select the SHM VNet, then `Peerings` from the `Configuration` section of the left-hand menu
     - Delete the peering named `PEER_DSG_DSGROUP<dsg-id>_VNET1`